elviehatescoding/ICPU-Final-Project/README.md

 words_no_stop_words = remove_stop_words(words)
 ```
 ### e.
 Lemmatisation
-Lemmatisation is a data alteration process essential for many Natural Language Processing tasks (Müller et al., 2015).
+Lemmatisation is a data alteration process essential for many Natural Language Processing tasks.
 Word forms are reduced to their “lemmata”; simple form.
 It is important to accurately represent the true prevalance of each key theme or word, rather than have it distributed across many similar forms of the same word.
 ```
 lemmatizer = WordNetLemmatizer()
 lemmatized_words = [lemmatizer.lemmatize(word) for word in words_no_stop_words]